vodkabears/Remodal/README.md

 Minified version size: ~4kb

 ## Notes
-All modern browsers are supported.
+* All modern browsers are supported.

-Only webkit browsers has a blur effect in the default css theme.
+* Only webkit browsers has a blur effect in the default css theme.
 If you want a blur for another kind of browsers use: https://github.com/Schepp/CSS-Filters-Polyfill, but it's not fast like a native css3 blur.

-IE9+
+* IE9+
+* Zepto support

 ## Start